Under Secretary of Defense for Personnel and Readiness, DoD.

 —79% said that the TAP was beneficial in helping them gain the information and skills they needed better to plan their transition.

-—79% said that they would use what they learned from the TAP in their own transition planning.
+—79% said that they will use what they learned from the TAP in their own transition planning.

 —A comparison of unemployment insurance usage suggests that recently separated members of the military (2013 & 2014) were more likely to apply what they learned in the re-designed TAP and were more involved earlier in job training programs than unemployed claimants who did not have military experience (8.5% of UCX claimants versus 5.1% of Military service claimants).

-—According to the Bureau of Labor Statistics, the unemployment rate for Veterans of the current conflict declined by nearly half from August 2013 to 5.7 percent in January 2016 coinciding with the time period when all Service members were required to take the re-designed TAP.
+—According to the Bureau of Labor Statistics, the unemployment rate for Veterans of the current conflict declined by 1.8 percentage points from August 2013 to August 2014 coinciding with the time period when all Service members were required to take the re-designed TAP.

 The TAP also helps mitigate the adjustment costs associated with labor market transition.
-Military members must prepare for the adjustments associated with losing military benefits (e.g., housing, health care, childcare) to the benefits afforded in private sector or nonmilitary public sector jobs.
-The TAP addresses this very important aspect based on a regulatory mandate that they Start Printed Page 41807attend both the DOLEW and the VA's Veterans Benefits Briefings, and complete a 12-month post-separation financial plan to meet CRS.
+Military members must prepare for the adjustments associated with losing military benefits (e.g. housing, health care, child care) to the benefits afforded in private sector or nonmilitary public sector jobs.
+The TAP addresses this very important aspect based on a regulatory mandate that they attend both the DOLEW and the VA's Veterans Benefits Briefings, and complete a 12-month post-separation financial plan to meet CRS.

 The early alignment of military skills with civilian workforce demands and deliberate planning for transition throughout a Service member's career sets the stage for a well-timed flow of Service members to our Nation's labor force.
 Employers state that transitioning Service members have critical job-related skills, competencies, and qualities including the ability to learn new skills, strong leadership qualities, flexibility to work well in teams or independently, ability to set and achieve goals, recognition of problems and implementation of solutions, and ability to persevere in the face of obstacles.
 However, application of these skills and attributes must be translated into employer friendly language.
 The TAP addresses these issues.
 The VA web portal supports providing private and public sector employers with a direct link to profiles and resumes of separating Service members where employers can recruit from this talent pipeline.

 The Task Force established expectations for program performance measures and outcomes.
-The redesigned TAP Interagency Executive Council and Senior Steering Group laid the preliminary groundwork to measure long-term program outcomes.
+The redesigned TAP Interagency Executive Council and Senior Steering Group laid the preliminary groundwork to measure Start Printed Page 74683long-term program outcomes.
 While DoD is statutorily limited to measure outcomes while Service members are active duty, DoD performance measures are intended to demonstrate outcomes of the TAP redesign within DoD.
 These include the verified number of Service members separated from active duty who meet “VOW Act” mandates and who meet CRS prior to separation.
-At the end of fiscal year 2015, based on the DD Form 2958 data received by the Defense Manpower Data Center, 93.9% of Service members separating from Active Duty met “VOW Act” requirements and 89% met CRS or received a warm handover to an appropriate partner agency.
+At the end of fiscal year 2014, 76.4% of separated Active Duty members met “VOW Act” requirements and 84% met CRS.

 These measures set the stage for future long-term measures when transitioning Service members become Veterans.
 The DoD's TAP Information Technology (IT) architecture and data collection processes enable future data sharing with our Federal partners to show program effectiveness.
 The DoD requires the interagency support of its partners to further develop and collect data to define a relationship between TAP attendance, “VOW Act” compliance and CRS and long-term outcome measures, e.g. optimal use of Post 9/11 GI Bill benefits and long-term earnings of Post 9/11 Veterans.